LiorKaufman/BeMoChallenge/README.md

 With extended time, I would:
-1. Create a an API point that accepts files and then host those files in an S3 packet in order for the file upload to possible in Heroku.
+1. Create a an API point that accepts files and then host those files in an S3 bucket in order for the file upload to possible in Heroku.
 2. Require the use of React-Helmet, a pkg that lets you deal with the meta tags in a react page.
 3. Test the facebook pixel and GA.
 4. Create an API end point using NodeMailer.
 There may be additional set up needed for it for work in Heroku.